CU-ESIIL/FCC24_Group_4/README.md

 ## Group Members
-- Member 1: Elizabeth Buhr
+- Member 1: Elizabeth Buhr is a field manager and junior programmer in the Forest Futures Lab at Cary Institute of Ecosystem Studies.
+Her work focuses on post-fire forest regeneration in the boreal region of Interior Alaska.
 - Member 2: Brief description
 - Member 3: Hutch Tyree
 - Member 4: Kit Lewers, University of Colorado Boulder